advait-0/SLAM-OpenCV-Navigation/README.md

  - navigation_stack.launch - used to autonomously navigate the bot in the environment

- -darknet_ros.launch - Darknet is an open source neural network which implements the YOLO algorithm.
+ - darknet_ros.launch - Darknet is an open source neural network which implements the YOLO algorithm.
                        This launch file will detect objects in the surroundings of the robot and identify them.